MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.People/Update-MgUserProfileName.md

   - `[Suffix <String>]`: Designators used after the users name (eg: PhD.)
   - `[Title <String>]`: Honorifics used to prefix a users name (eg: Dr, Sir, Madam, Mrs.)

-CREATEDBY `<IMicrosoftGraphIdentitySet>`: identitySet
+CREATEDBY <IMicrosoftGraphIdentitySet>: identitySet
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Application <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DisplayName <String>]`: The display name of the identity.
-Note that this might not always be available or up to date.
-For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+This property is read-only.
-    - `[Id <String>]`: Unique identifier for the identity.
+    - `[Id <String>]`: The identifier of the identity.
+This property is read-only.
   - `[Device <IMicrosoftGraphIdentity>]`: identity
   - `[User <IMicrosoftGraphIdentity>]`: identity

-INFERENCE `<IMicrosoftGraphInferenceData>`: inferenceData
+INFERENCE <IMicrosoftGraphInferenceData>: inferenceData
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[ConfidenceScore <Double?>]`: Confidence score reflecting the accuracy of the data inferred about the user.
   - `[UserHasVerifiedAccuracy <Boolean?>]`: Records if the user has confirmed this inference as being True or False.

-INPUTOBJECT `<IPeopleIdentity>`: Identity Parameter
+INPUTOBJECT <IPeopleIdentity>: Identity Parameter
   - `[ActivityStatisticsId <String>]`: key: id of activityStatistics
   - `[EducationalActivityId <String>]`: key: id of educationalActivity
   - `[ItemAddressId <String>]`: key: id of itemAddress